 Areas of the DWSP zones are located in Sanpete County southeast of Fairview.
-The zones include a residential area on septic systems.
+The zones include a golf course maintenance center, resort infrastructure and a residential area on septic systems.
 The basis for determining whether an activity constituted a PCS was based primarily upon guidelines provided by the Utah Department of Environmental Quality, Division of Drinking Water (DDW) entitled "Source Protection User's Guide" (DDW, 1998).
 Judgment was also applied in determining what would qualify as a PCS.